In the wintertime, there’s no better time for a bowl of healthy and warming soup!

 - Add chicken broth, balsamic, and lemon juice and reduce heat.
 Simmer, covered, for 35 minutes, before serving.

 Whenever I create a recipe, I want to ensure that every single ingredient is benefiting the body in some way.
-Let’s take a look how my Lemon Chicken Kale soup is actually working for you:
+Let’s take a look at how my Lemon Chicken Kale soup is actually working for you:

 Kale – As we discussed earlier, kale is a major source of polyphenols.
 Kale is also high in vitamin A, which stimulates fibroblast cells responsible for keeping skin firm.
 It also helps to slow aging by maintaining healthy skin cell production and by protecting against UV damage.